Frequently asked Questions regarding the data of the NMHC Rent Payment Tracker

 It should only be used as a broad representation of what percent of apartment households nationwide paid all/partial rent for a given week/month.
 It should also be noted that given the number of firms that have waived late fees, it is expected that payment behaviors will vary slightly from “normal” times.
 Because of the variations noted above about different individual apartment firm portfolios and business strategies, the NMHC Rent Payment Tracker should not be used as a tool for investment or portfolio analysis.

 This tool was launched specifically to provide industry-level data and insight in response to the severity of the COVID-19 crisis.
 The intent is that the tracker will sunset when the crisis has passed.
-However, it is difficult to predict when a recovery will happen (and this metric will help reveal when that recovery is happening).
+Based on current developments, NMHC and its provider partners will continue to update the Rent Payment Tracker until end of month December 2021.

 There is no formal definition of “professionally managed” apartments; however, there are several commonly accepted industry assumptions when the term is used.
 Generally, they are more structured businesses that provide professional management services and are distinguished from the small, mom-and-pop operators that manage a significant portion of the industry’s units.
 It is important to note that the professionally managed segment of the apartment industry, like the industry itself, is highly fragmented, with firms of varying size all participating.